-Recent research has reported that when ICUs are near capacity, excess deaths occur over the following weeks.126 Given these outpatient COVID-19 treatments may be associated with a reduction in ICU admissions, we include the potential indirect benefits of these treatments on ICU capacity in our modified societal perspective.
+Recent research has reported that when ICUs are near capacity, excess deaths occur over the following weeks.
+Given these outpatient COVID-19 treatments may be associated with a reduction in ICU admissions, we include the potential indirect benefits of these treatments on ICU capacity in our modified societal perspective.
 In our model, we estimate the excess deaths averted associated with averting an ICU admission.
-To estimate the excess deaths averted, we estimate the slope of the curve reported in this recent research between the points of the non-COVID-19-related ICU occupancy and the total (COVID-19-related and non-COVID-19-related) occupancy.126 As of February 2021, total (COVID-19-related and non-COVID-19-related) ICU bed occupancy was at 74% nationally.127 Non-COVID ICU occupancy was at 64% nationally.
+To estimate the excess deaths averted, we estimate the slope of the curve reported in this recent research between the points of the non-COVID-19-related ICU occupancy and the total (COVID-19-related and non-COVID-19-related) occupancy.
+As of February 2021, total (COVID-19-related and non-COVID-19-related) ICU bed occupancy was at 74% nationally.
+Non-COVID ICU occupancy was at 64% nationally.
 The slope between these two points suggested 0.519 excess deaths averted per ICU admission averted.
-The average length of stay for COVID-19 patients admitted to the ICU has been reported as approximately two weeks.128 Thus, we assumed that the excess deaths over a two-week period at the national-level occupancy level could be divided evenly among each ICU admission to estimate a per-treated patient effect.
+The average length of stay for COVID-19 patients admitted to the ICU has been reported as approximately two weeks.
+Thus, we assumed that the excess deaths over a two-week period at the national-level occupancy level could be divided evenly among each ICU admission to estimate a per-treated patient effect.
 We then calculated the number of ICU admissions averted for each treatment, assuming that hospitalizations that required high-flow oxygen, non-invasive mechanical ventilation, or mechanical ventilation would have been in the ICU.
 We then multiplied the number of ICU admissions averted for each treatment by 0.519 to calculate the number of excess societal deaths averted.
-We estimated the lifetime discounted costs, life years, QALYs, and evLYs for an excess societal death averted using the mean age at ICU admission of 78 years129 and the same general population age-adjusted costs, mortality, and quality-of-life inputs described earlier in the report.
+We estimated the lifetime discounted costs, life years, QALYs, and evLYs for an excess societal death averted using the mean age at ICU admission of 78 years and the same general population age-adjusted costs, mortality, and quality-of-life inputs described earlier in the report.
 These indirect costs, QALYs, life years, and evLYs resulting from fewer excess deaths were included in the societal costs and societal health outcomes.

 We did not include any societal benefits associated with the potential lower viral load associated with a treatment.
 This decision was the result of numerous conversations with clinical experts who suggested that vaccine uptake in the US is now at such a level that the benefit of these treatments in preventing secondary cases is minor.
+We also did not include any potential societal harms that may result if fewer people get vaccinated with the availability of outpatient treatments.